 AC: Thanks for your time today, Brent.
 It’s been great to learn about your personal career and hear your perspective on data visibility within the oil, gas, and energy sector.

-Alfredo Moro is a Business Development Specialist at Avenue Code who is passionate about sales and loves to connect with clients all over the world!
+Alfredo Moro is a Customer Success Manager at Avenue Code who is passionate about sales and loves to connect with clients all over the world!
 In his spare time, he enjoys watching the soccer games of his favorite team and cooking Brazilian BBQ in his backyard.